- Doctors & Departments

 The focus should not be on losing weight, but on being healthy.
 Focusing on losing weight only could lead to additional issues, such as eating disorders.
 If you do suspect your child might have an eating disorder, watch this series of videos where our patient, Madi, candidly shares her teen perspective about being treated in Children's Hospital Colorado's Eating Disorders Unit for bulimia.

 Bullying is a serious issue that turns an innocent child into a victim.
-Twenty percent of school-aged children are bullied and this increases to 60 percent if the child struggles with obesity.
+20% of school-aged children are bullied and this increases to 60% if the child struggles with obesity.
 Putting your child on a diet or changing the way they eat is not a solution to bullying.
 Read more about bullying here.

 It is hard, but you’ll have to talk with educators or other parents resolve bullying issues.
 Meanwhile, listen to your child’s concerns and let them know you support them.
 Make it clear to your child that they can feel good at any size.
 Make sure they have clothing that fits, get them involved in the activities they’re interested in, encourage friendships and acknowledge their changing behaviors.